Patrick Troughton

-Patrick George Troughton (/'traʊtən/; 25 March 1920 – 28 March 1987) was an English actor best known for his roles in television and film.
-He played the second incarnation of the Doctor in the long-running British science-fiction television series Doctor Who from 1966 to 1969; he reprised the role in 1972–1973, 1983 and 1985.
-His other work included appearances in several fantasy, science fiction and horror productions including The Omen (1976) and The Box of Delights (1984).
+Patrick George Troughton (/'traʊtən/; 25 March 1920 – 28 March 1987) was an English actor.
+He became best known for his roles in television, most notably starring as the second incarnation of the Doctor in the long-running British science-fiction television series Doctor Who from 1966 to 1969; he reprised the role three times between 1972 and 1985.
+Classically trained, Troughton's early work included appearances in Laurence Olivier's films Hamlet (1948) and Richard III (1955), and he later appeared in films including Jason and the Argonauts (1963), The Gorgon (1964), Scars of Dracula (1970) and The Omen (1976), as well as the fantasy television series The Box of Delights (1984).

 Early life

-Troughton was born on 25 March 1920 in Mill Hill, Middlesex, England, to Alec George Troughton (1887–1953), a solicitor, and Dorothy Evelyn Offord (1886–1979), who married in 1914 in Edmonton.
+Troughton was born on 25 March 1920 in Mill Hill, North London, England, to Alec George Troughton (1887–1953), a solicitor, and Dorothy Evelyn Offord (1886–1979), who married in 1914 in Edmonton.
 Patrick had an elder brother, Alec Robert (1915–1994), and a younger sister, Mary Edith (1923–2005).
 Troughton attended Mill Hill School and continued to live in Mill Hill for most of his life.
 While at Mill Hill School, he acted in a production of J. B. Priestley's Bees on the Boat Deck in March 1937.

 Troughton studied at the Embassy School of Acting at Swiss Cottage, being tutored by Eileen Thorndike.
 He was later awarded an acting scholarship at the Leighton Rallius Studios at the John Drew Memorial Theatre on Long Island, New York, in the United States.

 When the Second World War broke out, he abandoned his studies in the U.S. and returned to Great Britain to enlist.
 During the passage across the North Atlantic Ocean, the ship carrying him struck a sea mine off the coast of Britain, from which he escaped in a lifeboat as the vessel foundered.
 On arrival back in England, whilst waiting to join the Armed Forces, he briefly worked with the Tonbridge Repertory Company.

 In 1940, Troughton enlisted with the Royal Navy, receiving a commission with the Royal Navy Volunteer Reserve in November 1941.
 He was deployed on East Coast Convoy duty from February to August 1941, and then with Coastal Forces' Motor Gun Boats based at Great Yarmouth from November 1942 to 1945, operating in the North Sea and English Channel.
 During his service with the MGBs, he was on one occasion involved in an action against Kriegsmarine E-boats which resulted in one of the enemy craft being destroyed by ramming, whilst Troughton's boat and another destroyed two more with their gunfire.
-His decorations included the 1939–45 Star, the Atlantic Star, and was mentioned in dispatches "for outstanding courage, leadership and skill in many daring attacks on enemy shipping in hostile waters".
+His decorations included the 1939–45 Star, the Atlantic Star, and he was mentioned in dispatches "for outstanding courage, leadership and skill in many daring attacks on enemy shipping in hostile waters".
 He used to wear a tea cosy on his head in cold weather in the North Sea.